-As we move through the COVID-19 pandemic, employers should continue to enable and support their staff to work from home wherever possible, as per PHE guidance.
+In light of the Prime Minister's national announcement made on 14 June about the four week pause to easing restrictions (up to 19 July 2021), employers should continue to enable and support their staff to work from home wherever possible, as per the latest national guidance.

-Enabling home working is one way employers can reduce the risk of infection to their wider workforce and patients while maintaining core functions.
-Home working should also be utilised to support staff from ‘at-risk’ groups to continue working while minimising social contact.
+Enabling home working is one of many ways employers can reduce the risk of infection to their wider workforce and patients, while maintaining core functions.
+Home working should also be used to support staff from ‘at-risk’ groups to continue working while minimising social contact.

 Employers still have a duty of care to employees when working from home, including ensuring appropriate health and safety arrangements.
 However, the usual health and safety assessments may be impractical at short notice so, in the absence of this, employers should provide employees with detailed guidance and advice.
 The Health and Safety Executive provides guidance on risk assessments for home workers, including a checklist for display screen equipment.